 To participate, you must be in full-time employment as a chef in the United Kingdom.
 Entrants must have undertaken some, or all, of their training and/or apprenticeship in Great Britain or Ireland.
-Entrants would normally be expected to have either passed their NVQ level 3, or their 706/1 and 706/2 or equivalent.
+Entrants would normally be expected to have either passed their NVQ level 2 or equivalent.
 Those who qualified in Ireland must have obtained their NTCB Certificate in Professional Cookery.
 However, if a candidate does not possess these qualifications, in special circumstances an exception can be made.
 Supporting documentation and/or references will be required from existing or past employers.

 The first stage of the competition is to submit a recipe using specified ingredients, which change every year.
 This round is judged blind, so judges don’t know the name, establishment, age or gender of the entrant.
 The recipe is judged on only its content.
 See the Competition Overview page for more information on what happens next.